 In addition to publishing original research articles, PLOS Medicine has a lively and provocative Magazine Section that fosters discussion, debate, and analysis of important issues in health and medical research.
 The section is global in outlook, with an international authorship, and includes the following features:

 As an open-access, medical journal with a strong focus on global health, PLOS Medicine provides a resource for health care providers in developing nations.
 Our open-access license allows policy makers to reproduce and redistribute the journal's content as they see fit, maximizing its local impact through creative reuse, and providing crucial information to practitioners on the front lines.
 A local official could distribute a copy of an important article to every health professional in the country without fees or special permission.
 Furthermore, many of the articles, features, forums, and debates we publish address the most pressing health problems in developing nations.
-In addition, since we offer a fee waiver if requested, there are no barriers to authors from developing nations, or anyone else who may not be able to afford publication charges, publishing with us.
+In addition, PLOS has a Global Participation Initiative program for those eligible and a Publication Fee Assistance Program for those with demonstrated need.
 Editorial decisions are made only on the basis of merit, not ability to pay.

 We encourage scientists and physicians to consider submitting to PLOS Medicine manuscripts of the highest possible quality-either research papers or articles for the Magazine section of the journal.
 In addition to submitting your best work, we need advocates within the community:

 Above all else, PLOS is a community initiative, so if you have thoughts about how we're doing, or if there's a new project you think we should be working on, please let us know.